Menu

 Member at Large: Angelica Dowdell, CTRS

 Angelica earned her Bachelor of Science in Sport and Recreation Management with a concentration in Recreational Therapy from Indiana State University in 2015.
-A Certified Therapeutic Recreation Specialist (CTRS), she has spent the past decade working under the Medicaid waiver in community-based settings, supporting individuals with intellectual and developmental disabilities.
-With a passion for advocacy and professional growth, Angelica has served as Secretary on the Recreational Therapy Indiana (RTI) board for two years.
-She is committed to continuing her work on the board to advance the field of recreational therapy and empower fellow CTRSs across the state.
+As a Certified Therapeutic Recreation Specialist (CTRS), she has spent the past decade working under the Medicaid waiver in community-based settings, supporting individuals with intellectual and developmental disabilities.
+With a passion for advocacy and professional growth, Angelica has served as Secretary on the Recreational Therapy Indiana (RTI) board for two years and Member at Large for two years.
+She is committed to continuing her work on the board to advance the field of recreational therapy and empower fellow CTRS' across the state.

 Member at Large: Trisha Bell, CTRS